KimDebroye/N3DS-Cheat-Codes/New Super Mario Bros. 2 - Special & Gold Edition/README.md

 	  - *Die in level.*
 	  - *Pause and return to map.*
 	  - *Finish a level.*
-  - All codes can be used in all levels (including Browser Castle).
+  - All codes can be used in all levels (including Bowser Castle).

 ### Installation
 - [Download the latest version of the NSMB2-SE+GE cheat files](https://github.com/KimDebroye/N3DS-Cheat-Codes/releases/).